 Organizing the body of your research: Tips on body writing

-When it comes to writing your body, make sure you include the main points of your research, the evidence you have gathered, the analysis you have done to understand of the problem and the transition statements that help in making the shifts of your ideas.
-Mainly, the body serves as the catch-basin of your research; it is where your findings, your ideas, and your data (if you have any) should be placed on.
+When it comes to writing your body, make sure you include the main points of your research, the evidence you have gathered, the analysis you have done to understand the problem, and the transition statements that help in making the shifts of your ideas.
+Mainly, the body serves as the catch-basin of your research; it is where your findings, your ideas, and your data (if you have any) should be placed.
 Always take care of these things when you write your body:

 - Make it simple as possible; a complex and complicated body would make your readers stop reading your research.